Machine-Learning-Foundations/day_11_exercise_neural_networks/README.md

 Implement your network in `src/mnist.py`.
 - Use the [linen api](https://flax.readthedocs.io/en/latest/api_reference/flax.linen.html).
 - Load the mnist train images using the `get_mnist_train_data` function.
-- Implement `normalize` to ensure approximate normal inputs.
+- Implement `normalize` to ensure approximately standard-normal inputs.
 Normalization requires subtraction of the mean and division by the standard deviation

 $$ {x}_{ij} = \frac{x_{ij} - \mu}{\sigma} $$